|

 Notes

-• Be sure to not overcook pasta.
-Doing so will result in a mushy pasta salad that won't keep well.
+• For best results cook al dente.
+Overcooking will result in a mushy pasta salad that won't keep well.

 • Quarter artichokes so that they are bite-sized rather than using the whole heart.